alan-turing-institute/hub23-deploy/docs/_posts/2010-01-14-enabling-https.md

 ---

 This document will walk through the steps required to enable HTTPS on Hub23 using [`cert-manager`](https://docs.cert-manager.io/en/latest/).
-It assumes you have deployed Hub23 using a local helm chart as outlined in [`docs/04ii-installing-binderhub-local-helm-chart.md`](04ii-installing-binderhub-local-helm-chart.md) and created a subdomain as per [docs/09-enabling-page-redirection.md](09-enabling-page-redirection.md).
+It assumes you have deployed Hub23 using a local helm chart as outlined in ["Installing BinderHub with a Local Helm Chart"]({% post_url 2010-01-07-installing-binderhub-local-helm-chart %}) and created a subdomain as per ["Enabling Page Redirection"]({% post_url 2010-01-12-enabling-page-redirection %}).

 The following documentation is based on [this WIP documentation](https://discourse.jupyter.org/t/wip-documentation-about-cert-manager/2068).